-If the short exact sequence is clear from the context, we will say that $G$ admits small elements with respect to $A$ if there exists an element of $B$, $\ne e_B$, which is small with respect to $A$.
+If the short exact sequence is clear from the context, we will say that $G$ admits small elements with respect to $\A'$ if there exists an element of $\HNMsubgroup$, not equal to $e_{\HNMsubgroup}$, which is small with respect to $\A'$.

-\begin{lem} [Reduction to $B$ without small elements] Let $A=\mathbb{Z}^d$. $B$ is a vector space over a field $k$.
-Assume that $1 \to B \to G \to K \to 1$ is a short exact sequence of groups, let $A$ be a normal subgroup in $K$.
+\begin{lem} [Reduction to $\HNMsubgroup$ without small elements] Let $\A'=\mathbb{Z}^d$. $\HNMsubgroup$ is a vector space over a field $k$.
+Assume that $1 \to \HNMsubgroup \to G \to \HAKquotient \to 1$ is a short exact sequence of groups, let $\A'$ be a normal subgroup in $\HAKquotient$.

-\begin{enumerate} \item The small elements of $B$ with respect to $A$ form a normal subgroup in $G$, which we denote by $B_{\rm small}$. \item The quotient of $G/{B_{\rm small}}$ does not admit small elements \end{enumerate} \end{lem}
+\begin{enumerate} \item The small elements of $\HNMsubgroup$ with respect to $\A'$ form a normal subgroup in $G$, which we denote by $\HNMsubgroup_{\rm small}$. \item The quotient of $G/{\HNMsubgroup_{\rm small}}$ does not admit small elements \end{enumerate} \end{lem}

 \begin{proof}